uriyyo/fastapi-tasks/README.md

 fine-grained control over **when** your background tasks execute:

 - **Immediately** - Task starts right away, concurrently with your endpoint
-- **After Route** - Task runs after your endpoint function completes, but before the response is sent
+- **After Route** - Task is scheduled after your endpoint completes, before the response is sent (fire-and-forget)
-- **After Response** - Task runs after the response is sent to the client
+- **After Response** - Task is scheduled after the response is sent to the client

 Features: